Birding App takes flight

 Focus on your next find.

-Extreme Southwestern Ontario, home to Point Pelee National Park, Holiday Beach, Hillman Marsh, Ojibway Park, Rondeau Provincial Park, Wheatley Provincial Park and the regions of Windsor-Essex and Chatham Kent, is one of North America’s premier birdwatching hotspots.
+Extreme Southwestern Ontario, home to the regions of Windsor-Essex and Chatham Kent, is one of North America’s premier bird-watching hotspots.
+Home to Point Pelee National Park, Holiday Beach, Hillman Marsh, Ojibway Park, Rondeau Provincial Park, and Wheatley Provincial Park.
 Our unique geographical location and shape acts as a funnel for the hundreds of thousands of migratory birds on the move each spring and fall.

 World-class birding is closer than you think!
 We’re only a 3 hour drive from Toronto and just 1 hour from Detroit, Michigan.
 Set your sights on a great birding region.

 Thousands of visitors travel to the Windsor Essex Pelee Island region annually to see the wide variety of birds that flock to our area.
+There are over 400 species of birds in our region!
 Our region hosts two major bird festivals annually that draw visitors from all over Ontario, Quebec and the U.S.